 The College of Agriculture is all about sustainability.
 Whatever your major is, you'll learn ways that your chosen field can contribute to the longevity of our planet, whether you're working with plants, animals, fabrics, foods, or businesses.
 Here's an example from each major.
-Click to learn more about each major.

 This major gives you a chance to learn about every aspect of the "new" agriculture and sustainability.
 How to grow and produce foods, fibers and landscapes without harmful chemicals, using less of precious resources like water and energy.
 How to preserve wildlife and the ecosystems that support them.
 Healthier nutrition.
 Healthier foods.
 As an undergraduate you'll have a chance to teach what you learn in our community outreach programs.

 Roll up your sleeves and jump in to help sustain animal health as well as the relationship between humans and animals.
 Learn preventive care through animal nutrition.
 Assist vets at spay-and-neuter clinics to reduce the population of homeless animals.
 Take animals to visit patients in our unique Pet Therapy program, and see for yourself the effect of animals on well-being.

 Our farmland of rolling pastures, with more animals and livestock than any other college, is a model of sustainability.
 It's an ecosystem in itself.
 You'll learn by being here as well as by doing.
 Learn animal nutrition to develop feeds that prevent or fight disease, and run your own livestock project.
 Study genetics as part of the Kellogg Arabian breeding program, and apply what you learn to conserving wildlife.
 Get involved in equine rescue and rehabilitation.